tejosivan/Asterix-and-the-Microservices-Bazaar/README.md

 ## Information about your submission

-1. Name and email: add your name and email here.
+1. Name and email: Tejas Sivan, tsivan@umass.edu
-2. Team member name and email: add team member info. say none if this is a solo submission
+2. Team member name and email: Deepesh Suranjandass, dsuranjandas@umass.edu
-3. Number of late days used for this lab: say zero if none used
+3. Number of late days used for this lab: 0
-4. Number of late days used so far including this lab: say zero if none used.
+4. Number of late days used so far including this lab: 2

 ## Goals and Learning Outcomes